revolunet/jabber-presencebot/README.md

   - /user/aaa@gmail.com : return user aaa@gmail.com status as json
   - /status/aaa@gmail.com : return user aaa@gmail.com status as an image
   - /status/aaa@gmail.com,bbb@gmail.com,ccc@gmail.com :  return 'online' status image if one of these users or more is online.

+  - the 'status' command can have 2 more params : on and off which are the online and offline image which will be displayed instead of the default.

 **dependencies :**